-Let $\varphi = (1+\sqrt{5})/2$ denote the Golden Section.
+Abstract.
+Let $\varphi = (1 + \sqrt{5})/2$ denote the golden section.
 We investigate relationships between unbounded iterations of the floor function applied to various combinations of φ and φ^2 .
-We use them to formulate an algebraic polynomial-time winning strategy for a new 4-pile take-away game Flora, which is motivated by partitioning the set of games into subsets CompGames and PrimGames.
-We further formulate recursive, arithmetic and word-mapping winning strategies for it.
+We use them to formulate an algebraic polynomial-time winning strategy for a new four-pile take-away game Flora, which is motivated by partitioning the set of games into subsets CompGames and PrimGames.
+We further formulate recursive, arithmetic, and word-mapping winning strategies for it.
 The arithmetic one is based on the Fibonacci numeration system.
 We further show how to generate the floor words induced by the iterations using word-mappings and characterize them using the Fibonacci numeration system.
 We also exhibit an infinite array of such sequences.

-Keywords: floor function, integer part function, combinatorics of words, combinatorial game theory, Fibonacci numeration system
+Key words. floor function, integer part function, combinatorics of words, combinatorial game theory, Fibonacci numeration system

-Mathematics Subject Classification: 11B75, 11B39, 91A46, 05A05
+AMS subject classifications.
+11B75, 11B39, 91A46, 05A05